Daimler (ETR:DAI) PT Set at €106.00 by Royal Bank of Canada

-Daimler (ETR:DAI) has been given a €106.00 ($124.71) target price by equities research analysts at Royal Bank of Canada in a research note issued to investors on Thursday, Borsen Zeitung reports.
-Royal Bank of Canada’s target price would indicate a potential upside of 47.80% from the stock’s previous close.
+Daimler (ETR:DAI) has been given a €106.00 ($124.71) price objective by stock analysts at Royal Bank of Canada in a report issued on Wednesday, Borsen Zeitung reports.
+Royal Bank of Canada’s price target points to a potential upside of 51.28% from the stock’s previous close.

 Daimler AG, together its subsidiaries, develops and manufactures passenger cars, trucks, vans, and buses in Germany and internationally.
 It operates through Mercedes-Benz Cars & Vans, Daimler Trucks and Buses, and Daimler Mobility segments.
 The Mercedes-Benz Cars segment offers premium and luxury vehicles of the Mercedes-Benz brand, including the Mercedes-AMG, Mercedes-Maybach, and Mercedes-EQ brands; small cars under the smart brand name; and ecosystem of Mercedes-Benz under the Mercedes me brand, as well as vans and related services under the Mercedes-Benz and Freightliner brands.